TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 This example demonstrate how we can create a Redshift connection using integrated PostgreSQL connector and use CRUD activities.The PostgreSQL connector provides the connection for Redshift.
 With TIBCO Flogo® Connector for PostgreSQL, you can run SQL queries on a PostgreSQL, Redshift, or Greenplum database by using the PostgreSQL activities.
-Redshift CRUD app using integrated PostgreSQL Coonector bascially contains 4 activities.
-The main purpose of these activities are to insert data, update the data, delete the data and then finally perform query to fetch data from postgresql database.
+Redshift CRUD app using integrated PostgreSQL Connector bascially contains 4 activities.
+The main purpose of these activities are:
+b) Update the data using Update activity.
+c) Delete the data using Delete activity.
+d) To fetch data using Query activity from PostgreSQL database.

 ## Prerequisites